nnaemekailoh/onprem-airgapped-k8s-platform/README.md

 - **Outcome:** Services run in production, with rollback options in case of failure.

 I have created a gitops folder, with sample values.yml files, showing how gitops might be applied to the dev, test, stg and prod environments, here [gitops](./code_snippets/deployment/gitops/)

+---

+### 6. Testing Approach for the Infrastructure

+#### Infrastructure Test
+I focus on three main areas to ensure the infrastructure is reliable and functional:

+##### 6.1.
+Hardware Test with MAAS
+I use MAAS to test the physical servers:
+- cpu
+- memory
+- disks

+##### 6.2.
+Kubernetes Pre-Deployment Test with Ansible
+Before deploying Kubernetes, I run Ansible playbooks to:
+- Validate OS configurations
+- Check Network Connectivity
+- Check that required Ports are Open

+##### 6.3.
+Kubernetes Post-Deployment Test with Ansible
+After deployment, I use Ansible to:
+- Check that required Services are Healthy
+    - containerd
+    - kubelet
+    - rke2-server
+    - rke2-agent
+- Check control plane pods are healthy
+- Check overall cluster health